fbpx

 Can a landlord refuse to extend the lease?

-For residential properties, the law usually states that a freeholder cannot refuse a request to extend your lease if you meet qualifying criteria.
+For residential properties, freeholders cannot refuse a request to extend a lease.
+Unless, of course, the leaseholder does not meet qualifying criteria.

 Should I sell my house before the leasehold expires?

-If your remaining lease term drops below 70 years, your property value can be impacted noticeably.
-At this point, you may also have difficulty securing a mortgage.
+When lease terms drop below 70 years, property value can decrease.
+Potential buyers may have difficulty securing a mortgage.

 Can I sell my home during the lease extension process?

-You can sell the property after formally applying to extend the lease.
-The lease extension application will be transferred to the new owner if a sale is completed before the extension is concluded.
+You can sell the property after applying to extend the lease.
+The lease extension application will be transferred to the new owner when a sale is completed.

 Can my freeholder block or delay the lease extension?